Mental Health Is Your Superpower: Just Ask the Minions How They Use It Every Day

 Minion’s Takeaway:

 Next time you feel overwhelmed, take three deep breaths and name the emotion.
-“I feel anxious.”
-“I feel angry.”
-Just naming it gives you power over it.

 Life knocks everyone down.
-Warriors get back up.
-Not because it’s easy—but because they’re trained for it.
+Warriors get back up — not because it’s easy, but because they’re trained for it.

 Minion’s Takeaway:

-3. Superpower: Mindset Mastery
+Superpower 3: Mindset Mastery

-Bob nodded.
-“We have lots of those.”
 “Me too,” I said.
 “That’s why we work on it.”

 Minion’s Takeaway :

-Try Mindset Rule 2: Respond, Don’t React.
-When something annoys you, pause.
+When something annoys you — pause.
 Take a breath.
-Then decide how to respond.
+Then choose how to respond.

-Bonus points if you don’t throw bananas!
+Bonus points if you don’t throw bananas… Even if they really deserved it.

 Heroes don’t chase everything.
 They focus on what matters.

 Kevin raised a brow.
 “Even if it’s not a giant laser?”
-“Especially if it’s not a giant laser.”

 Minion’s Takeaway:

-Each morning, say: “Today I choose to be a Mental Health Warrior.”
-Then do one small thing that supports your mental health—like journaling, meditating, or avoiding that weird raccoon in your alley who gives bad advice.
+Then do one small thing that supports your mental health —Journaling.
+Meditating.
+Going for a walk.
+Or just avoiding that weird raccoon in your alley who gives terrible life advice.

 The Lightbulb Moment

-“And,” Stuart added, “we don’t have to do it alone.”
 Kevin nodded.
-“Gru may not hug us, but we have each other.
+“Gru may not hug us… but we have each other.
 And Bruce.”

 Final Training Montage